pamolloy/docs-spectre-importer/docs/upgrade/upgrade.md

 # Upgrade

-## Upgrading a self-hosted Spectre / Salt Edge Importer
+## Upgrading a self-hosted Spectre Importer

-The best way to upgrade is to "reinstall" the Firefly III Spectre / Salt Edge importer using the following command:
+The best way to upgrade is to "reinstall" the Firefly III Spectre importer using the following command:

 ```bash
 composer create-project firefly-iii/spectre-importer --no-dev --prefer-dist updated-spectre-importer <next_version>
 ```

-Where `<next_version>` is **[the latest version](https://version.firefly-iii.org/)** of the Firefly III Spectre / Salt Edge importer.
+Where `<next_version>` is **[the latest version](https://version.firefly-iii.org/)** of the Firefly III Spectre importer.
 This installs the tool in a new directory called `updated-spectre-importer`.

 Move over your `.env` file by copy-pasting it.
+Then, remove the old directory and rename the new directory.

 ## Upgrading a Docker container